 The most basic form of the taxi scam is simply overcharging you and making you pay some exorbitant fee when really the journey should cost a lot less (this probably even happens in your hometown).

 Taxi drivers looking to scam tourists sometimes rig their meter to run at a certain speed, resulting in a slightly more expensive end fare.
 Alternatively, they might not even use the meter, often claiming the meter is broken, and then just making up a price at the journey’s end.
 And wouldn’t you know, the price is considerably higher than what it should be!

-A more elaborate scheme involves a taxi driver telling you that the hotel/attraction/destination you want to visit is closed, full, or otherwise unavailable.
+A more elaborate scheme involves a taxi driver telling you that the hotel, attraction, or the destination you want to visit is closed, full, or otherwise unavailable.
 However, they just so happen to know of this fantastic place that you can stay at or visit.
 More often than not, this ‘great place’ they know will turn out to be less-than-desirable and more expensive.
-Unbeknownst to you, the owner of said delightful establishment has given your taxi driver a sizeable commission for delivering you to their door.
+Unbeknownst to you, the owner of the said delightful establishment has given your taxi driver a sizeable commission for delivering you to their door.

 How to avoid taxi scams while traveling?